ZackFra/Salesforce-Moxygen/CONTRIBUTING.md

 ## Notes
 * Any time you need to interact with dates, times, and date times, use the GMT class defined in the `gmt` folder.
 It returns all values in GMT.
 If you need a method to create a new GMT date, time, or date time, define it there.
+* The SchemaService exists to simplify interactions with the Salesforce Schema object.

 # 💡 Tips